rundsk/dsk/README.md

 $ make dev
 ```

-To run the unit tests use `make test`.
+To run the unit tests use `make test`, to run the benchmarks use `make bench`,
+for performance profiling run `make profile`.

 ## Deploying as a Webservice